-- 10. A police officer who makes a determination as to bail must forthwith- - (a) inform the accused person, or cause the person to be informed, in a language the person understands, that the person may communicate with a lawyer or other person of his or her choice in connection with the bail; and - (b) if the person so requests, and subject to the regulations, provide the accused person, or cause the person to be provided, with reasonable facilities to enable the person to make such a communication.
+- 10. A police officer who makes a determination as to bail must - inform the accused person, or cause the person to be informed. language or any other means the person understands, that the personal consult (including in private) with a lawyer or other person of his a.s. choice in connection with the bail; and - if the person so requests, and subject to the regulations, provide the accusal person, or cause the person to be provided, with reasonable facility enable the person to make such a consultation.

-Procedure to be followed by police officers if bail is not granted

-11.-(1) If an accused person who is in custody is refused bail by a police officermust as soon as practicable, and in any event within 24 hours, bring the person before a court for a decision on bail by the court.
+Procedure to be followed by police officers if bail is not granted must, as soon as practicable, and in any event within 24 hours, bring the person before court for a decision on bail by the court.

-(a) the police officer in charge of the police station at which the person is in custody; or

-(b) if the person is not in custody at a police station, the police officer who has custody of the person,
+- If an accused person is refused bail by a police officer - the police officer in charge of the police station at which the person custody; or - if the person is not in custody at a police station, the police officer who custody of the person,

-: (2): If an accused person is detained by a police officer following a refusal to grant bail, the police officer must promptly take all reasonable steps to inform a close relative of the person about the detention and the reason for it.
+(2) If an accused person is detained by a police officer following the refusal to g bail, the police officer must promptly take all reasonable steps to inform a close relative of the person about the detention and the reason for it.